 ERR = Total Engagement Per Post / Reach Per Post X 100

 You can calculate the average engagement rate by reach as:

-Average ERR = Total ERR / Total posts
+Average ERR = Total ERR / Total Posts x 100

-This can be a more accurate measurement since not all followers will see your content, and some non-followers may see your content through shares or hashtags.
-However, the reach can fluctuate due to several reasons, making it very difficult to control.
+This can be a more accurate measurement since not all current audience members will see your content, and some new members may see your content through shares or hashtags.
+However, the reach can fluctuate due to several reasons, making it difficult to control and measure.

-This method measures engagement by followers on a specific post.
+This method measures engagement compared to the current audience on a specific piece of content or post.
 It indicates the rate at which followers engage with your content.

 You can achieve the average by adding up all the ER posts divided by total posts.
 For example:

 3.0% (Post One) + 2.0% (Post Two) / 2 = 2.5%